pgpkeys-eu/pgpkeys-eu.github.io/docs/state-keyservers-2024.md

 The current SKS keyserver network can be viewed at [spider.pgpkeys.eu](https://spider.pgpkeys.eu).
 The network members co-operate in maintaining a distributed dataset, however each operator is functionally and legally independent, e.g. for GDPR purposes.
-Note that some well-known SKS keyservers (notably [keyserver.ubuntu.com](https://keyserver.ubuntu.com) and [sks.mit.edu](https://sks.mit.edu)) do not currently synchronise with others.
+Note that some well-known SKS keyservers (notably [keyserver.ubuntu.com](https://keyserver.ubuntu.com) and [pgp.mit.edu](https://pgp.mit.edu)) do not currently synchronise with the rest of the graph.

 (Note that "SKS" can sometimes mean either the sks-keyserver software (which is effectively obsolete) or the SKS synchronisation protocol (and network) that it introduced.
 We will always use "SKS" to mean the protocol, and "sks-keyserver" to mean the software.)